Benny Harris

 Harris's first major gig was in 1939 with Tiny Bradshaw.
 He played with Earl Hines on and off from 1941 to 1945, and worked the 52nd Street bebop circuit in New York City in the 1940s, where he collaborated with Benny Carter, John Kirby, Coleman Hawkins, Don Byas, and Thelonious Monk.
 He was with Boyd Raeburn from 1944 to 1945 and Clyde Hart in 1944; he and Byas worked together again in 1945.
 He played less in the late 1940s, though he appeared with Dizzy Gillespie in 1949 and Charlie Parker in 1952.
 Michael Cuscuna reports that Harris was still performing around New York in 1957 (at the Blue Morocco jazz club in the Bronx), entertaining relationships with fellow musicians such as Tina Brooks.
 However, he appears to have never recorded again.

 Harris is better known for his compositions than as an instrumentalist.
-These pieces include "Ornithology" (a signature Charlie Parker tune), "Crazeology", "Reets and I" (a Bud Powell favorite), and "Wahoo".
+These pieces include "Ornithology" (a signature Charlie Parker tune), "Crazeology", "Reets and I" (a Bud Powell favorite), and "Wahoo" (originally known as "Donby", extrapolated from a line by Ted Sturgis).